Edson1818/Clinical-Fantasy/awaydata.md

 ﻿# xGA and xG per game - away data

-[This script](new_folder/awaydatascript.png) automates the process of extracting data from the "Away" tab on the Understat EPL page.
+[This script](new_folder/awaydatascript.png) automates the process of extracting data from the "Away" tab on my data source.
 It performs the following tasks:

 Navigates to the data source using Selenium.